Cloud-Architekt/cloud-architekt.github.io/_posts/2019-10-27-improve-security-and-usability-privileged-access-azure.md

 Control of **persistent browser sessions** allows to prevent users to choose “stay signed-in” at the Azure AD sign-in page.
 So the user will not remain signed in of the cloud app after closing and reopening their browser window.

 The configuration of both policies are described in Microsoft Docs:
 [Configure authentication session management with Azure Active Directory Conditional Access | Microsoft Docs](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/howto-conditional-access-session-lifetime#persistence-of-browsing-sessions)

 Choose the token lifetime wisely with regard of idle timeout and activation duration of Azure AD PIM eligible roles.

-/Advice: I can strongly recommended to read [Peter van der Woude](https://www.petervanderwoude.nl/)’s detailed blog post about [Sign-in frequency](https://www.petervanderwoude.nl/post/conditional-access-and-sign-in-frequency/) and [persistent browser session](https://www.petervanderwoude.nl/post/conditional-access-and-persistent-browser-sessions/) controls./
+_Advice: I can strongly recommended to read [Peter van der Woude](https://www.petervanderwoude.nl/)’s detailed blog post about [Sign-in frequency](https://www.petervanderwoude.nl/post/conditional-access-and-sign-in-frequency/) and [persistent browser session](https://www.petervanderwoude.nl/post/conditional-access-and-persistent-browser-sessions/) controls._

 ## Passwordless authentication
 There is no doubt that passwordless authentication methods increase security and usability for administrators.
 This method also avoids to use (unsecure) MFA verification options such as phone call or text messages everyday.
 Microsoft has invested strongly to support passwordless options in Azure Active Directory in the recent months.